joelbandi/trickshots/README.md

 1. Use ```hexo new post <title>``` to create a new post in the blog
 2. Use ```hexo new page <title>``` to create a new page in your blog

+Useful tip :

+1. Use ```npm run master-deploy``` to push the master source copy into the 'master' branch of this repo